Tawfic-AB/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1. A C function that prints the alphabet, in lowercase, followed by a new line, using only _putchar twice.

 2. A C function that prints 10 times the alphabet, in lowercase, followed by a new line,using only putchar twice.

+3. A C function that checks for lowercase character.
+  - Returns 1 if c is lowercase.
+  - Returns 0 otherwise.